wendychen0/flashcard-app/README.md

 ## Lab 4

 ### App Description
-Flashcard app with many animations to enhance the experience
+Flashcard app with many animations to enhance the user experience

 ### App Walk-though